mies/wercker-perceptor/views/blank-box.md

 First create a repository on [Go](http://github.com) and add it to Wercker.
 When picking your environment, select `Create your own (beta)`.

 ## Create a Wercker.json file
 The `wercker.json` file is a powerful way of specifying your development environment requirements.
 Check out the devcenter [article](/articles/wercker-json) to get up to speed on the topic.
-For this project we will be using the `customSteps` and `preInstallScripts` declaration to set up our custom box.
+For this project we will be using the `custom steps` and `preInstallScripts` declaration to set up our custom box.

 **wercker.json**